gianni-rosato/svt-av1-psy/Docs/Appendix-Open-Loop-Motion-Estimation.md

 The search areas of pre-HME, HME and ME can be adjusted for quality/complexity trade-offs.
 Larger search areas will capture more motion, thereby improving quality, while smaller search areas will require less computation and favour speedups.

 For ME and HME, a maximum and a minimum search area are specified.
+Closer frames are expected to have less motion relative to the current frame, thus the search areas are scaled-up more for distant frames.
 The actual area searched for each reference frame depends on the distance of the reference frame to the current frame (and will always be greater than or equal to the minimum area and less than or equal to the maximum area).
 Closer frames are expected to have less motion relative to the current frame, thus the search areas are scaled-up more for distant frames.

 Pre-HME level is set with ```prehme_level```, and the search areas are set in ```set_prehme_ctrls()```.
 ME and HME search areas are set in ```set_me_hme_params_oq()```.